DhruvTheDev1/youtube-tracker/README.md

 - **Interactive Search Results**
   - Displays Youtube Channels with thumnbails to select
   - Based on the Youtube Data API
+> In the service folder there is YoutubeService.java class that is a single unified endpoint that handles both Channel ID and channel Name and contains logic to check if the input is a channelID or name.

 ## Technologies Used
 - Java, Spring-Boot for the backend